jgslp/mvp_codeop/README.md

 - Open a new terminal window
 - Enter `cd client` to navigate to the client folder
 - Run `npm install` to install React dependencies
+- Run `npm start` in the client folder to start the server on port 3000.

 ### Database Setup